 I need help with carpet cleaning “contract legalese”!

-First, I just wanna say thank you for your SFS tutorials… they are amazing!!!
-Any way, I’m about to land my first commercial account… but I have no idea how to draft up a professional looking contract!
-Do you guys have any service agreements or some sort of a professional looking contract I could build from?
+Steve, I think (hope?)
+I’m about to land my first commercial account… but I have no idea how to draft up a professional looking contract!
+Do you guys have any contract ideas for me?

 Searching in Omaha